 - In case the value of haemoglobin does not increase during the regular follow-up, both the therapy and the diagnosis should be checked.
 Other causes which have not been taken in account so far should be researched.

 Side Effects of the Therapy of Iron Deficiency Anemia

 The most common side effects are stomach problems with nausea and obstipation, but also diarrhea.
 Often, the stool turns darker or black, which is harmless as long as there are no other symptoms.

-Only few days after initial substitution of iron, the increasing erythropoiesis becomes obvious in the blood smear through a reticulocytosis.
+Only a few days after the initial substitution of iron, the increasing erythropoiesis becomes obvious in the blood smear through a reticulocytosis.
 As a result of the substitution, the expected increase of the haemoglobin is roughly around 0.1 g/dl per day.
-In case this is not confirmed by the follow-up, there is either a continued loss of iron or the substitution of iron itself is defective or incorrect.
+In case this is not confirmed by the follow-up, there is either a continued loss of iron, or the substitution of iron itself is defective or incorrect.

 To exclude the latter, the compliance of the patient should be checked.
 If checked and there are no hints for defective compliance, the diagnosis or the choice of therapy (enteral/parenteral) should be questioned.